TomFrost/Semlocks/README.md

 key/value pairs:
 	- **wait** *number:* The number of milliseconds to wait for a lock.
-If this time limit is reached and the locks have not all been obtained, the callback is executed with an error argument.
+If this time limit is reached and the locks have not all been obtained, the callback is executed with an error argument. *Default: unbounded*
-	- **instant** *boolean:* If true, the callback will be called with an error argument if the locks cannot be immediately obtained.
+	- **instant** *boolean:* If true, the callback will be called with an error argument if the locks cannot be immediately obtained. *Default: false*
 	- **ttl** *number:* The 'time-to-live': a number of milliseconds that a callback can take to release all its locks before they are forcibly released and a 'killed' event is fired.
-Note that this does not halt the execution of the callback.
+Note that this does not halt the execution of the callback. *Default: unbounded*
+	- **priority** *number:* The priority of this request.
+Locks are awarded in priority order, with lower values coming first and higher values coming only after lower values have been serviced.
+Equal priorities are awarded in the order in which they were requested.  *Default: 2*
 - **callback** *function:* A callback to be executed when all the locks are obtained, or when the locks cannot be obtained due to the `wait` or `instant` options above.
 The callback is called in the tick immediately after the acquisition of the last semaphore, with the following arguments:
 	- **err** *Error|null:* An error object, if locks could not be obtained due to the `wait` or `instant` options.
-	- **releaseAll** *function:* Releases all currently held locks for this request.
-If this argument is specified in the callback signature, the locks MUST be manually released in order for them to be acquired by other requests.
-The only exception is if the `ttl` option is specified, but that should not be utilized for regular operation.
-	- **release(semaphore)** *function:* Releases the specified semaphore.
-This is useful if more than one semaphore was acquired, and the callback finishes with one before others.
+	- **release([semaphore])** *function:* Releases the specified semaphore or array of semaphores.
+If no semaphore is provided, all semaphores belonging to this lock request are released.

 #### cancel(handle, [err])
 Forcibly releases any currently held locks for the specified handle, and